Blame Game: Background

 The song is partly inspired by West's relationship with model Amber Rose.
 West originally met Rose in 2008, and they subsequently developed a romantic relationship, before having a dramatic break-up in 2010; Rose cited allegations of adultery.
 Rose also said that West had written the song about their relationship, commenting that West "talked reckless about me on his album".

-"Blame Game" uses the composition "Avril 14th" by Aphex Twin (Richard D James).
+"Blame Game" uses the composition "Avril 14th" by Aphex Twin (Richard D. James).
 According to James, after he was sent an early version of "Blame Game" with a heavily timestretched sample of "Avril 14th", he offered to rerecord the piece at a different tempo; West's team replied with "It's not yours, it's ours, and we're not even asking you any more", and tried to avoid paying for its use.
 The final "Blame Game" may have used a rerecorded version of "Avril 14th" rather than a sample, and James received credit.

+The use of the Aphex Twin sample may have been inspired by a song for the SNL Digital Short 'Iran So Far'.
+The song first aired in episode 625, September 29, 2007, during Saturday Night Live season 33, in which West was the musical guest and also appeared in a sketch co-written by Akiva Schaffer of The Lonely Island.
+In a 2024 episode of The Lonely Island and Seth Myers Podcast, Schaffer argued that "'Blame Game'" is the exact same basic beat of ‘Iran So Far,’ and Jorma Taccone, who produced the track, agrees that "I think I influenced Kanye.”